J4n1X/elecSim/README.md

   - Period: Slow down the update rate
   - R: Change the facing of the tile you are about to place
   - Space: Pause the simulation
-  - Left Click (while the simulation is paused): Place a tile
+  - Left Mouse Button (while the simulation is paused): Place a tile
-  - Middle click (while the simulation is paused): Erase a tile
-  - Right click (while the simulation is running): Interact with certain tiles (Button, Semiconductor and Emitter)
+  - Left Mouse Button (while the simulation is running): Interact with certain tiles (Button, Semiconductor and Emitter)
+  - Right Mouse Button (while the simulation is paused): Erase a tile
+  - Middle Mouse Button: Pan the camera around.
   - Escape: Close the game

 When you pause the simulation, the state is kept until you place a new tile or you remove one.
 Upon either of these events, the simulation is entirely reset.